 configuration file.
 Since you have a dynamic address, your service

-provider specifies host=dynamic
+provider specifies host=dynamic in

 its configuration file.
 In order to know where to route your